 Boy am I late to the party!
-Hanukkah is over and Christmas is only a few days away, and just now I’m sharing a list of holiday gift ideas.
+Hanukkah is already here and Christmas is just a few weeks away, and just now I’m sharing a list of holiday gift ideas.
 Cue the face palm.

 But alas, there are always last minute gifts you need, and I have some good ones for you.
 Plus, as my 92 year old grandmother says about birthdays lasting a whole year, if you give a holiday gift before next Hanukkah and Christmas, you’re still good to go!
 (Ok, maybe not next holiday season, but certainly by New Year’s Day!)

 I could give you a whole list of great gift ideas that run the gamut from his and hers to kids and so on, but you can find plenty of other lists like that.
 So instead, I thought I would share some of my favorite holiday gift ideas specifically for feeding a family, a challenge I know so many of you face.

 Without further ado, here are my top last minute ideas.

 Help with Meal Planning

 What better time is there than the holidays leading up to the start of a new year to get yourself, your loved ones, and any of your friends into the habit of meal planning?
 Meal planning during the holidays keeps you on track and also helps you plan out all the meals you’ll be making over those hectic weeks.
 And if you’re looking to start the year off on an organized foot, you’ll want to get meal planning ASAP.
 Here are two resources to help you with planning depending on whether you want to be in full control of what’s on the table or not.